 How can international students get vaccinated?

-If you are an international student planning to study at Loyola this fall, please contact the the Office of International Student and Scholar Services at ISSS@LUC.edu for more information on how to achieve compliance with LUC’s vaccine mandate when arriving from abroad.
+If you are an international student planning to study at Loyola, please contact the the Office of International Student and Scholar Services at ISSS@LUC.edu for more information on how to achieve compliance with LUC’s vaccine mandate when arriving from abroad.

 How do I upload my vaccination card?